 - Housing – Not only do surrogates in Georgia and Ukraine have the same living standards as surrogates in the U.S., but they are often offered special housing during their surrogacy.
 And yes, we did ask to see it and it’s lovely!

 - Support – In addition to the psychological, agency, and family support surrogates in Georgia and Ukraine receive, they also have the benefit of an on-call social worker who provides weekly visits and will help with everything from running errands to making sure she has a stocked refrigerator.

 - Education – Although there are many U.S. surrogates with college and advanced degrees, generally speaking, the majority of surrogates in the U.S. have either a high school education or have not yet completed college.
 In Ukraine, which is the 4th highest educated country in the world, those stats are essentially reversed with most surrogates holding degrees and advanced degrees.

 CLEAR AND EASY LEGAL PROCESS

 In addition to a clean legal process to facilitate the surrogacy, we found the process to take the newborn out of Ukraine and The Republic of Georgia equally straightforward.
 Depending on what country the intended parents are from, it is generally a two-to-six-week process to get the paperwork necessary to take the baby back to a home country.
 For U.S. citizens, the average wait time is about two and a half weeks.

-Our attorney in Ukraine will make all the arrangements and take care of all the paperwork necessary for you to take your baby back to the States.
+Our attorneys in Georgia and Ukraine will make all the arrangements and take care of all the paperwork necessary for you to take your baby back to the US.
 This will include obtaining a passport, arranging a DNA test, and supplying other documents required by the U.S. government.